-- The nature and scope of the reported conduct, including whether the reported conduct involved physical force or the use of a weapon; - The potential impact on the complainant of moving forward, particularly in reports involving intimate partner violence; - The respective ages and roles of the complainant and respondent, including whether the complainant is (or was at the time of the reported conduct), a minor under the age of 18; - The risk posed to any individual or to the campus community by not proceeding, including the risk of additional violence; - Whether there have been other complaints to HU related to similar behavior about the same respondent (if known); - Whether the respondent has a history of convictions or records from a prior school indicating a history of harassment/misconduct, if such records are available; - Whether the respondent threatened future sexual violence against the complainant or others: - Whether the report reveals a pattern of conduct at a given location or by a particular group such that there is an increased risk of future acts of sexual misconduct under similar circumstances; and - Whether the conduct included multiple respondents.
+- The nature and scope of the reported conduct, including whether the reported conduct involved physical force or the use of a weapon; - The potential impact on the complainant of moving forward, particularly in reports involving intimate partner violence; - The respective ages and roles of the complainant and respondent, including whether the complainant is (or was at the time of the reported conduct), a minor under the age of 18; - The risk posed to any individual or to the campus community by not proceeding, including the risk of additional violence; - Whether there are any other documented complaints to HU related to similar behavior about the same respondent (if known)22; - Whether the respondent has a history of convictions or records from a prior school indicating a history of harassment/misconduct, if such records are available; - Whether the respondent threatened future sexual violence against the complainant or others; - Whether the report reveals a pattern of conduct at a given location or by a particular group such that there is an increased risk of future acts of sexual misconduct under similar circumstances; and - Whether the conduct included multiple respondents.

-When HU determines that a complainant's request to remain confidential can be honored, HU will evaluate whether there are other steps that can be taken to respond to the report and remedy any effects on the complainant and the HU community.
+When HU determines that a complainant's request to remain confidential can be honored, HU will evaluate whether support measures will remedy any effects on the complainant and the HU community.
 Those steps may include offering appropriate supportive measures to the complainant, providing targeted training or prevention programs, and/or providing or imposing other remedies tailored to the circumstances.
+HU cannot impose sanctions on a respondent without due process.